-In Canada, more than sixty-seven percent of seniors over the age of seventy require medication to regulate blood pressure.
+In Canada, Caring for High Blood Pressure is a high priority.
+Canadian research shows that more than sixty-seven percent of seniors over the age of seventy require medication to regulate blood pressure.

 Hypertension or high blood pressure can cause a person to develop life-threatening medical conditions, including heart diseases, and is one of the leading causes of death in Canada.
-Hence, high blood pressure care for seniors is crucial for their overall well-being.
+Hence, caring for high blood pressure for seniors is crucial for their overall well-being.

 Blood pressure care aims to reduce blood pressure levels to prevent the organs, capillaries, arteries, and veins from getting damaged.
 In addition to medication, blood pressure care includes managing lifestyle and diet to keep blood pressure levels under control.